 Wavefront Sensing and Control

-Each of the 9 distinct alignment processes - the algorithms - needed to align the deployed telescope into a high-performance astronomical telescope have been designed and demonstrated on the testbed.
+Ball Aerospace engineered a scaled telescope testbed to develop and demonstrate this technology.
+An image of the testbed telescope is shown at right.
+Each of the 9 distinct alignment processes - the algorithms - needed to align the deployed 18-mirrored telescope into a high-performance single-mirrored telescope were designed and demonstrated on the testbed.

 For more technical information on the wavefront sensing and control testing process, please view the article in Newsletter #2.

-A few additional photos fully functional, 1/6th scale model of the JWST mirror in its optics testbed (images credit: NASA):
+A few additional photos of the testbed follow.